-You can find a link to the Severity Excel Program (from which the pictures came) on the right hand column of this blog, and a link to basic instructions.This corresponds to EXAMPLE SET 1 pdf for Phil 6334.
+You can find a link to the Severity Excel Program (from which the pictures came) on the left hand column of this blog, and a link to basic instructions.This corresponds to EXAMPLE SET 1 pdf for Phil 6334.

 Howson, C. and P. Urbach (2006).
 Scientific Reasoning: The Bayesian Approach.
 La Salle, Il: Open Court.